Not included in a funeral plan.

 Funeral plans are generally sold in several standard formats, with increasing “extras” as the cost rises.
 It is absolutely crucial to read the companies brochures and terms of business to be clear on what is and what is not included.

 In general, the point of a prepaid funeral plan is to cover the basics, not to add in all the bells and whistles which some funeral directors (especially big conglomerates) will try to get the grieving relatives to spend hard earned cash on, especially if there is no prepaid plan in place.
+Separate issues are Cut Down Plans and Over 50s Insurance, both of which do not give what many people expect, because they either don’t read the small print or simply do not understand what it means in practical terms.
+No one really wants a funeral plan where the funeral could end up being 50 miles away at crack of dawn, or one where you miss a couple of payments and lose every penny!

 These are things which are not usually included in a standard funeral plan, and you should tell us if any of them are especially important to you: